UConn routs Albany 116-55 to win 108th straight game - News 12 Now

 Crystal Dangerfield scored 16 points and added six assists for the Huskies and Katie Lou Samuelson had 15 points and nine assists.

+“We just play and see what other teams are going to give us each game,” Sameulson said.
+“Pheese and Gabby were basically unstoppable in the paint and Kia stepped up really big for us, so we were just doing what we could to feed them.”

-This was the 13th time since 1997 that UConn’s first-round margin of victory has exceeded the number of points put up by its opponent.
+This was the 13th time since 1997 that UConn’s first-round margin of victory has exceeded the number of points put up by its opponent, but Tate said she didn’t feel the Huskies were running up the score.

+“You want to send a message to the rest of the tournament and they did what they had to do,” Albany’s senior guard said.
+“They played hard for 40 minutes.
+They’re a great team.
+They’re not going to sit there and just settle.
+You’re going to keep going hard.”

 BIG PICTURE